zwave-js/node-zwave-js/docs/api/node.md

 ### `"interview completed"`

-The interview process for this node was completed.
+The initial interview process for this node was completed.
 The node is passed as the single argument to the callback:

 ```ts
 (node: ZWaveNode) => void